brianhouse/art_and_code/units/1_coordinates/lecture.md

   <img src="code/canvas_0.png" width=600 /><br />
 </p>

-In this code, `size` is a **function** provided by Processing that creates the "canvas," which takes two **parameters**, one each for how many pixels wide and how many high we want our canvas to be.
+In this code, `size` is a **function** provided by Processing that creates the "canvas," which takes two **arguments**, one each for how many pixels wide and how many high we want our canvas to be.
 Subsequently, when we run the program, a grey window should appear that is exactly 640 by 480 pixels (I chose these dimensions for fun because they are what personal computers used in the 80s and 90s).

 <p align="center">
   <img src="code/canvas_1.png" width=500 /><br />